IVRPowers/blog/content/post/coding/videortc-build-mobile-app.md

 ------------
 ###### Photo Source: Interactive Powers, Pexels.
 Creative Commons

+> ###### Warning: Some of the codes are not correctly displayed in browsers with the Chrome 61 version.
+To view them properly, use another browser.

 In this post we will show you how to build a video call service in your mobile by using the [Ionic Framework 2](http://ionicframework.com/) and [VideoRTC.js](http://blog.ivrpowers.com/post/development/introducing-videortcjs-developers/).